 A man dating a woman who was eager for sex was upset by her lack of interest in romantic dinners.
 He stopped seeing her.

-These men gobbled up any attention from me was gobbled up, and more desired.
-While they talked about sex, it was not the primary focus.
+These men gobbled up any attention from me, with more clearly desired.
+While they did talk about sex, it was not the primary focus.
 They liked my interest in them—that I wanted to hear their stories and learn about their lives.
 It felt like real caring, and I guess it was.

-When sexless couples come to my office it's a struggle to get them in touch with their loving feelings.
-I help them access caring without requiring sex to be the expression of it.
-They agree to stop having sex for a time, discover their loving feelings, if any, and then add sex back in.
+When sexless couples come to my office, it's a struggle to get them in touch with their loving feelings for each other.
+I help them access caring without requiring them to engage in sex as part of that expression.
+They agree to stop having sex for a time, re-discover their loving feelings, if any, and then, add sex back in.

 Why?
 Because they separate the "clean" wife from the "dirty" lover, even if only texting and talking with her.
-They may see wives as mother-like, or pure, and not appropriate for "dirty" or "nasty" sex.
+They often see wives as mother-like, or pure, and not appropriate for "dirty" or "nasty" sex.
 "In the gutter" is only one expression reflecting the shameful nature of sex.
-As a wife she can’t be seen as a “shameless hussy” by him.
-When they feel the need to have “shameful” sex, it can be accomplished through porn, prostitution, or affairs.
+The "good wife" and the “shameless hussy” are never merged roles in these men's minds.

 I wrote a novel called Dirty Sex or Clean Sex in which the characters walk through these issues as they show up in love relationships.
 The reader is the fly on the wall as the characters explore their sexual shame, and learn to relate with the partners they live with and love.

 Unless affairs are the drug of an addiction, they are one solution for those who can’t bring sex and love together.
 Hopefully some of these people will discover that it’s possible to heal sexuality and weave love and sex into one relationship.

 Anne Stirling Hastings, PhD is a California psychologist and author specializing in sexuality and relationships.
 She is the author of self help books, and is now writing Transformational Fiction novels in which she entertains and informs.
 Dirty Sex or Clean Sex is available on Kindle.